lessthanoptimal/ddogleg/docs/website/optimization/Manual.rst

 +-----------------------------+--------------------------------------------------------------------------+

 * [1] Switches to Cauchy in this situation and convergence slows down.
-* [2] For dense systems you can handle singular systems using a robust solver like QRP or SVD.
-For sparse systems it currently can't handle singular systems but a fix for this problem is planned using LDL.
+* [2] For dense problems you can handle singular systems using a robust solver like QRP or SVD.
+For sparse systems it currently can't handle singular systems but a fix for this is planned using LDL.

 Introduction